CurvSurf/FindSurface-Android/Readme.md

 ## Samples

-These are the samples to help you get started to make your application with the framework (more samples are to be added in the future):
+These are the samples to help you get started to make your application with the library (more samples are to be added in the future):

 - [BasicDemo (Kotlin)](https://github.com/CurvSurf/FindSurface-BasicDemo-Android)